dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/enterprise-permissions.md

 ## Permission Sets

 The following permission sets are available for assignment in dbt Cloud Enterprise accounts.
-They can be granted to dbt Cloud groups which are then in turn granted to users.
+They can be granted to dbt Cloud groups, where users belong.
 A dbt Cloud group can be associated with more than one permission set.

 ### Account Admin